Einiosaurus | A Unique Late Cretaceous Ceratopsian Dinosaur

 Einiosaurus Size and Description

-Its most striking feature was its forward-curving nasal horn, which was small in young individuals but grew larger and more curved as the dinosaur matured.
+Its most striking feature, as I mentioned already, was its forward-curving nasal horn.
+It was small in young individuals, but grew larger and more curved as the dinosaur matured.
 This horn, along with the two large horns projecting upwards from its neck frill, gave it a distinctive appearance.

 It had a robust body with a short neck and a long tail.
 Its limbs were sturdy to support its weight as it moved on all four legs.
 The dinosaur’s skin, like that of many dinosaurs, was likely covered in scales.